UT-CHG/UT-CHG.github.io/README.md

 ## How to add news?

 1) Create a new markdown file under /_post folder, name it in the date-title.md format (e.g. 2023-01-01-firstpost.md)
-2) In the markdown file, include the follow content (news_example.txt).
+2) In the markdown file, include the follow content.

 ```
 ---